Sandhill crane: Subspecies and evolution

 The Florida sandhill crane was listed as EC or easily confused to facilitate an attempted reintroduction of the whooping crane (Grus americana) into Florida.
 The attempt failed, but the listing remained.
 The current list of endangered subspecies includes only two birds, A. c. nesiotes and A. c. rowani, with A. c. pratensis no longer listed.
 Sandhill cranes occur in pastures, open prairies and freshwater wetlands in peninsular Florida from the Everglades to the Okefenokee Swamp.

 Some authorities no longer recognize Canadian sandhill crane as a distinct subspecies, as insignificant genetic differentiation and minimal morphological differentiation exist between the greater sandhill crane and it.
 The others can be somewhat more reliably distinguished in hand by measurements and plumage details, apart from the size differences already mentioned.
 Unequivocal identification often requires location information, which is often impossible in migrating birds.

 Analysis of control-region mtDNA haplotype data shows two major lineages.
-The Arctic and the subarctic migratory population includes the lesser sandhill cranes.
+The arctic and the subarctic migratory population includes the lesser sandhill cranes.
 The other lineages can be divided into a migratory and some indistinct clusters, which can be matched to the resident subspecies.
 The lesser and greater sandhill cranes are quite distinct, their divergence dating to roughly 2.3–1.2 million years ago, sometime during the Late Pliocene or Early Pleistocene.
 Glaciation seemingly fragmented off a founder population of lesser sandhill cranes, because during each major ice age, its present breeding range was frozen year-round.
 Still, sandhill cranes are amply documented from fossil and subfossil remains right to the modern era.
-Conceivably, they might be considered distinct species already, a monotypic G. canadensis and the greater sandhill crane, G. pratensis, which would include the other populations.
+Conceivably, they might be considered distinct species already, a monotypic A. canadensis and the greater sandhill crane, A. pratensis, which would include the other populations.

 The scant differences between southern Canadian and western U.S. populations appear to result from genetic drift, due to the recent reduction in population and range fragmentation.
 Until the early 20th century, the southern migratory birds occupied a much larger and continuous range.
 Thus, the subspecies A. c. rowani may well be abandoned.

 The two southern U.S. resident populations are somewhat more distinct.
 The Cuban population has been comparatively little studied, but appears to have been established on the island for a long time.
-They and the migratory greater sandhill cranes proper may form a group of lineages that diverged much later from a range in the southern U.S. and maybe northern Mexico, where they were resident.
-The southern migratory population would then represent a later re-expansion, which (re-)evolved their migratory habits independent from the northernmost birds, the geographically separated populations expanding rapidly when more habitat was available as the last ice age ended.
+They and the migratory greater sandhill cranes may form a group of lineages that diverged much later from a range in the southern U.S. that may have extended as far as northern Mexico, where they were resident.
+The southern migratory population would then indicate a re-colonization by the species, which re-evolved their migratory habits independent from the northernmost birds, the geographically separated populations expanding rapidly when more habitat was available as the last ice age ended.